akr-kd/akr-kd/README.md

 # ✦ Akira Kudo ｜ Web Director × Analytics Explorer 🛰️

-Hey there!
-I'm Akira —
+Hi there!
-a Web Director and certified Senior Web Analytics Consultant based in **Oita, Japan** 🇯🇵
+Web Director and certified Senior Web Analytics Consultant based in **Oita, Japan** 🇯🇵

 I turn ideas into structure, data into insight,
 and websites into *purposeful tools* that move businesses forward.